dqops/dqo/README.md

    After creating a user's home folder, you will be asked whether to log in to the DQO cloud.
 After typing Y, you will be redirected to [https://cloud.dqops.com/registration](https://cloud.dqops.com/registration), where you can create a new account, use Google single sign-on (SSO) or log in if you already have an account.

-   During the first registration, a unique identification code (API Key) will be generated and automatically retrieved by DQOps application.
+   During the first registration, a unique identification code (API Key) will be generated and automatically retrieved by the DQOps application.
    The API Key is now stored in the configuration file.

-5. Open the DQOps User Interface Console in your browser by CTRL-clicking on the link displayed on the command line (for example http://localhost:8888) or by copying the link.
+5. Open the DQOps User Interface Console in your browser by CTRL-clicking on the link displayed on the command line (for example, http://localhost:8888) or by copying the link.